Brazil’s unvaccinated Bolsonaro appears to break U.N. vaccine ‘honor system’ during address

 “Luxury dining in NYC,” tweeted Luiz Ramos, a Brazilian minister who shared the picture.

-The Brazilian leader opened the general debate Tuesday, per U.N. tradition, speaking ahead of President Biden.
-Anyone who enters the general assembly hall at U.N. headquarters tacitly attests that they are vaccinated under an “honor system” put in place to prevent the General Assembly from turning into a super spreader event.
+The Brazilian leader opened the General Debate on Tuesday, speaking ahead of the U.S. president, per U.N. tradition.
+Anyone who enters the General Assembly Hall at U.N. headquarters tacitly attests that they are vaccinated under rules put in place to prevent the assembly from turning into a superspreader event.

-But the U.N. has said it doesn’t have the power to enforce the mandate.
-It is not clear if there will be any repercussions for Bolsonaro for apparently breaking the rule.
+But the United Nations has said it doesn’t have the power to enforce the “honor system” mandate.
+It is not clear whether there will be any repercussions for Bolsonaro for apparently breaking the rule.

-Bolsonaro also met with the U.N.
+Bolsonaro also met with U.N.
 Secretary General António Guterres on Tuesday.

 During a news conference Monday from Queens, New York Mayor Bill de Blasio (D) said: “We need to send a message to all the world leaders, including most notably Bolsonaro, from Brazil, that if you intend to come here, you need to be vaccinated.
 If you don’t want to be vaccinated, don’t bother coming, because everyone should be safe together.”

-Unlike Biden, who immediately followed him, Bolsonaro did not open his speech by talking about the pandemic, but instead focused on what he saw as his political and economic revitalization of Brazil.
-“I come here to portray a different Brazil vis-a-vis what is portrayed in newspapers and on television,” he said.
+Unlike Biden, Bolsonaro did not open his speech by talking about the pandemic, but instead focused on what he saw as his political and economic revitalization of Brazil.
+“I come here to portray a different Brazil vis-à-vis what is portrayed in newspapers and on television,” he said.

-The Brazilian leader said his government supported vaccinations but also said that it supported “early treatment” for covid-19, with Bolsonaro suggesting he himself received this treatment on the advice of his doctors.
+The Brazilian leader said that his government supported vaccinations but also that it supported “early treatment” for covid-19, with Bolsonaro suggesting he had received this treatment on the advice of his doctors.
 He suggested his attitude would be proven right, eventually.

-“History and science will be wise enough to hold everyone accountable,” he told the U.N.
-General Assembly.
+“History and science will be wise enough to hold everyone accountable,” he told the General Assembly.

 There have been over 21 million cases of covid-19 in Brazil and over 590,000 deaths, according to tracking from The Washington Post.